How to measure employee sentiment accurately — and what most organisations are missing

 Employee sentiment measurement has a systematic accuracy problem.
 Not because surveys are poorly designed — but because the instrument and the thing being measured are not well matched.
 Here is why, and what a more accurate approach looks like.

-Published April 2026 · Part of the EchoDepth Insights series · By Jonathan Prescott · Cavefish Ltd · 8 April 2026
+Published April 2026 · Part of the EchoDepth Insights series · By Jonathan Prescott · Cavefish · 8 April 2026

 The measurement gap that every people and culture leader faces